netidx/netidx-book/src/small_example.md

 Suppose we have a small daemon that we run on many computers on our network, and it knows many things about them, and does many things.
-I won't specifiy exactly what it does or everything it knows because that's irrelevant to the example.
+I won't specify exactly what it does or everything it knows because that's irrelevant to the example.
 However suppose one of the things it knows is the current CPU temperature of the machine it's running on, and we would like access to that data.
 We heard about this new netidx